 Other aspects of the Philistine culture are unique as well, such as architecture (both civil and cultic), metallurgic traditions & burial customs, all indicative of the unique nature of this people.

 The Study of the Philistines: The Philistines have long been a focus of historical and archaeological interest, and have been studied since the very beginnings of the field of biblical archaeology.
 Over the years, and in particular during the last two decades, several of the major Philistines sites have been excavated, such as Ashdod, Ashkelon and Ekron.
 In addition, several general studies have appeared, the most noteworthy being the publications of Prof. Trude Dothan.
-With the renewed excavations at Tell es-Safi/Gath, we are hoping that important new data on this fascinating culture will be revealed.
+The ongoing excavations at Tell es-Safi/Gath have provided a wealth of information and insights on the Philistines, their culture and their relations with surrounding cultures – and we hope to continue doing so in the coming years!

 Dothan, T. 1982.
 The Philistines and their material culture.
 Jerusalem: Israel Exploration Society.